-Includes huckleberry, peppercorn, and liquor flavored simple syrup recipes.
+Includes huckleberry, peppercorn, thyme, blood orange, and liquor flavored simple syrup recipes.

 Simple syrup is so called because it’s…well…simple.
 A base simple syrup is nothing more than 1 part water to 1 part sugar.
 Use simple syrup to sweeten cold drinks like lemonade, cocktails or hibiscus tea without endless stirring.
 Dab it onto cakes before you frost them to help keep them moist.
 It’s also an essential part of sorbet recipes.